Jeremy Snyder

 Cofán Territory, Ecuador

 Within a day of arriving in Ecuador, I was zipping down the Aguarico river in a 45 foot motorized canoe, headed to the indigenous Cofán village of Zábalo.
 I was there with a group of chefs and food experts from Quito to help the Cofán develop an Amazon-based cuisine for their nascent ecotourism business, but I stayed after the chefs had left to experience life in a place where the river and rainforest are the core of one's home, highway and pantry.
-From yanking 4-inch minnows from a jungle stream, to netting 5-foot catfish with venomous spines in the Aguarico, it was amazing to participate in the ways that the Cofán depend on and interact with their rivers.
+From hooking 4-inch minnows from a jungle stream, to netting 5-foot catfish with venomous spines in the Aguarico, it was amazing to participate in the ways that the Cofán depend on and interact with their rivers.

 While here, I also got to learn first hand about the Cofán's longstanding fight to have their land rights recognized by the government and to fight off oil exploration.
 The fact that they have been relatively successful over the years has left them with some stunning expanses of primary forest and pristine river corridors, which house everything from pink river dolphins to harpy eagles.